 - Bruises, cuts, and abrasions.

-Emotional and Mental Abuse
+Behavioral Changes Due to Emotional and Mental Abuse

 Emotional and mental abuse can be difficult to prove but can severely affect your loved one’s quality of life.
 Common signs that emotional or mental abuse is occurring include: